-There is no short term need of further development of the indicator.
+There is no short-term need of further development of the indicator besides considering how to take into account significant trends in flows in the normalization procedure.

 2 Total inputs of nitrogen and phosphorus are the sum of the respective waterborne inputs (which consists of riverine inputs and direct inputs (point sources discharging directly to the sea)) and airborne inputs.
 Nitrogen and phosphorus inputs include all fractions of these nutrients (dissolved, particulate, inorganic and organic).